timraymond/packr/README.md

 ---

 Packr is a simple solution for bundling static assets inside of Go binaries.
 Most importantly it does it in a way that is friendly to developers while they are developing.
+Packr is suitable alternative to other Go asset bundling packages such as go-bindata and go.rice.

 ## Intro Video